ekkus93/sparkle_motion/tests/fixtures/README.md

 - The fixtures are intentionally minimal and synchronous-friendly for test simplicity.
 They are not intended to be production replacements for the real ADK SDK.

+- Platform note: the fixture shims use POSIX advisory file locks (via `fcntl`) for atomic `.rev` updates and have been tested on Linux and macOS.
+If you expect contributors or CI to run on Windows, consider using a cross-platform library such as `portalocker` or switch the shims to a maintained portable implementation.
+The project currently defaults to the POSIX implementation to avoid adding a runtime dependency for test fixtures.